Factors of production

 In economics, factors of production, resources, or inputs are what is used in the production process to produce output—that is, goods and services.
-The utilized amounts of the various inputs determine the quantity of output according to the relationship called the production function.
+The utilised amounts of the various inputs determine the quantity of output according to the relationship called the production function.
 There are four basic resources or factors of production: land, labour, capital and entrepreneur (or enterprise).
 The factors are also frequently labeled "producer goods or services" to distinguish them from the goods or services purchased by consumers, which are frequently labeled "consumer goods".

 There are two types of factors: primary and secondary.
 The previously mentioned primary factors are land, labour and capital.
 Materials and energy are considered secondary factors in classical economics because they are obtained from land, labour, and capital.
-The primary factors facilitate production but neither becomes part of the product (as with raw materials) nor becomes significantly transformed by the production process (as with fuel used to power machinery).
+The primary factors facilitate production but neither become part of the product (as with raw materials) nor become significantly transformed by the production process (as with fuel used to power machinery).
 Land includes not only the site of production but also natural resources above or below the soil.
-Recent usage has distinguished human capital (the stock of knowledge in the labor force) from labor.
+Recent usage has distinguished human capital (the stock of knowledge in the labor force) from labour.
 Entrepreneurship is also sometimes considered a factor of production.
 Sometimes the overall state of technology is described as a factor of production.
 The number and definition of factors vary, depending on theoretical purpose, empirical emphasis, or school of economics.

 Historical schools and factors

-In the interpretation of the currently dominant view of classical economic theory developed by neoclassical economists, the term "factors" did not exist until after the classical period and is not to be found in any of the literature of that time.
+In the interpretation of the currently dominant view and of a classical economic theory developed by neoclassical economists, the term "factors" did not exist until after the classical period and is not to be found in any of the literature of that time.

 Differences are most stark when it comes to deciding which factor is the most important.